Maria W. Stewart: Public speaking

-Maria Stewart was the first American woman to speak to a mixed audience of men, women, both Black and white (termed a "promiscuous" audience during the early 19th century).
-She was also the first African American woman to lecture on women's rights - focusing on the struggles of Black women, religion, and social justice.
+Maria Stewart was the first American woman to speak to a mixed audience of men and women (termed a "promiscuous" audience during the early 19th century).
+The audience was also both Black and white.
+Stewart was also the first African American woman to lecture on women's rights, focusing on the struggles of Black women, religion, and social justice.
 Recognized as an early voice in Black feminist thought during the Jim Crow era, Stewart also became the first African-American woman to call openly for the abolition of slavery.

 Her public speaking career began after she published a pamphlet "Religion and the Pure Principles of Morality, The Sure Foundation on Which We Must Build" in 1831.
 Though deeply religious, Stewart referred to her addresses as "speeches" rather than "sermons."
-She delivered her speech to several Boston organizations, including the African American Female Intelligence Society, where she emphasized the role gender played in preventing spiritual growth among African Americans.
+She delivered Religion and the Pure Principles of Morality to several Boston organizations, including the African American Female Intelligence Society, where she emphasized the role gender played in preventing spiritual growth among African Americans.

-Stewart was highly influenced by abolitionist David Walker, whose piece on race relations entitled David Walker's Appeal to the Coloured Citizens of the World (1829), urged Black people to rise against oppression and demand their rights.
+Stewart was influenced by abolitionist David Walker, whose Appeal to the Coloured Citizens of the World (1829) (focused on race relations) entitled urged Black Americans to rise up against oppression and demand their rights.
 His sudden death in 1830, just one year after Stewart's husband had died, prompted a significant "born again" spiritual experience for Stewart, fueling her devotion to "Africa, freedom, and God's cause."
-Rejecting vioelnce, Stewart instead promoted African-American exceptionalism, emphasizing the bond she perceived between God and African Americans.
+Rejecting violence, Stewart instead promoted African-American exceptionalism, emphasizing the bond she perceived between God and African Americans.
 Stewart advocated for social and moral advancement while protesting the social conditions faced by African Americans.

 Stewart's public-speaking career lasted three years.
-She delivered her farewell lecture on September 21, 1833,at Boston's African Meeting House, now part of the Black Heritage Trail.
+She delivered her farewell lecture on September 21, 1833, at Boston's African Meeting House, now part of the Black Heritage Trail.
 Upon leaving Boston, she first moved to New York, Baltimore, and later Washington D.C., where she taught, remained active in reform circles, and eventually served as head matron of the Freedmen's Hospital and Asylum, later the medical school of Howard University.
-Stewart continued her lifelong commitment to justice and edication until her deal in 1879.
+Stewart continued her lifelong commitment to justice and education until her death in 1879.